diagrams/diagrams-doc/manual/diagrams-manual.rst

 There are a couple more things to note.
-First, record update actually binds *more tightly* than function application, so the parentheses above are actually not necessary.
+First, record update actually binds *more tightly* than function application, so the parentheses above are actually not necessary (this is a strange corner of Haskell syntax but it works nicely for our purposes here).
 Second, ``diagrams`` also defines `with` as a synonym for `def`, which makes the syntax a bit more natural.
 So, instead of the above, you could write

 ::